Why timeshare exchanges fail to deliver: fees, availability problems and RCI complaints

 RCI: World's largest exchange company

-This suits everyone involved... except the customer.
-The resort signs up the new member, the salesperson earns her money, and RCI gets talked up to the point where no new member is ever likely to refuse to join.
-RCI have plausible deniability.
-They told no lies because they didn't speak to the client.
+This structure suits everyone involved—except the customer.
+The resort signs up a new member, the salesperson is paid, and RCI gets talked up to the point where most new members are unlikely to refuse to join.
+RCI retains plausible deniability because it did not make the promises directly.

-Something that is rarely stressed by the commission hungry timeshare rep, is the sheer expense of using exchange systems.
+Another detail rarely emphasised by commission-driven timeshare reps is the sheer cost of using exchange systems.

-It costs money to join, and there are annual membership fees whether you exchange or not.
-You have to pay extra to exchange to a different country or different time of year.
-There are fees to bank (save for another year) your week, or borrow a week from the future.
+There are joining costs, plus annual membership fees whether you exchange or not.
+You can be charged extra to exchange into a different country or a different time of year.
+There are also fees to “bank” (save) a week for a later year, or to borrow from a future year.

 Regular booking sites.
 Easier, more flexible and better value

-These are all fees which simply don't apply to regular holidaymakers.
-If a vacationer went to Spain last year and paid £1000 for a week's holiday, then decided to take a £1000 holiday in Portugal the following year there would be no cost to changing the holiday pattern.
-In this sense, a timeshare exchange user is paying extra money to have restrictions applied to their vacations.
+These fees simply do not apply to most mainstream holiday bookings.
+If a holidaymaker took a £1,000 week in Spain last year and then chose a £1,000 week in Portugal this year, there would be no extra charge for changing the plan.
+In this sense, a timeshare exchange user can end up paying more money to have more restrictions placed on their holidays.

-Many of the people who bought into the lower standard resorts did so after being told they could exchange into the best ones.
-However, the people in the best resorts are less keen to give up their accommodation for anything other than equal standard rooms.
+Many people who bought into lower-standard resorts did so after being told they could exchange into the best ones.
+But owners at the top-end resorts are typically reluctant to give up high-quality accommodation for anything other than a comparable standard.

-The result is that people's first exchange (exchange clients have to give first, second and third choices) resort is unlikely to be granted.
+The result is predictable: even after providing first, second and third choices, an owner’s first-choice exchange is unlikely to be granted.

 Second biggest exchange company.
 Owned by Marriott Vacation Club

-Timeshare customers complain that often they do not know what they will be doing two years in advance, nor what kind of vacation they will want.
+Owners also complain that they often do not know what they will be doing two years in advance, or even what kind of holiday they will want.

-People 'upgraded' to points for the promised increase in flexibility.
-However, unlike owning a week that suits their needs (perhaps due to school holidays or annual work shutdowns) they now have to take a chance on booking the weeks they want via exchange systems.
+Many owners were “upgraded” to points on the promise of more flexibility.
+In reality, unlike owning a week that fits their needs (for example around school holidays or annual workplace shutdowns), they now have to take a chance on securing the dates they want through the exchange system.

 Points exchange systems: Flawed

-The switch to points allowed resorts to sell many more memberships to people who needed a certain time of year than they were able to accommodate.
-Points owners regularly report calling at 9:00am on the morning their year long booking window opens to request the week they need, to be met with news that they are already too late and the resort is full.
+Moving to points also allowed resorts to sell far more memberships to people who needed specific times of year than they were able to accommodate.
+Points owners regularly report calling at 9:00am on the day their year-long booking window opens to request the week they need—only to be told they are already too late and the resort is full.

-RCI being owned by Wyndham, and Marriott owning Interval International is seen by many experts as a conflict of interest.
-These exchange companies are believed to allow users from their other client bases to access timeshare units, making availability even more scarce for actual owners.
+RCI being owned by Wyndham, and Marriott owning Interval International, is seen by many experts as a conflict of interest.
+These exchange companies are believed to allow users from other client bases to access timeshare units, which can make availability even scarcer for actual owners.

 Wyndham: World's largest hotel group and timeshare provider

-Because most timeshare resorts now advertise units on regular booking sites to increase their revenue, the customer who paid for membership is now sometimes only able to access their own resort via those booking sites.
+Because many timeshare resorts now advertise units on mainstream booking sites to increase revenue, the paying member can sometimes find they can only access their “home” resort by booking through those sites.

 Complicated and inflexible

-A regular holidaymaker has the world at his fingertips.
-If he wants to take a weekend break in two weeks time, 10 days at the beach in June, a week skiing in December or rent an RV and drive through some epic countryside, he opens Google, clicks and books.
-Easy as that.
+A regular holidaymaker has the world at their fingertips.
+If they want a weekend break in two weeks’ time, ten days at the beach in June, a week skiing in December, or to rent an RV and drive through stunning countryside, they can search, click and book.
+It is that straightforward.

-Changes are so difficult to make that timeshare owners will often not even try.
-And they pay every year, whether they holiday or not.
+Changes can be so difficult that owners often do not even try—and they still pay every year whether they travel or not.

 Shocking customer reputation

-Online reviews of RCI and II are best summed up as abysmal.
-Out of a possible five stars on TrustPilot, Better Business Bureau and Consumer Affairs, they consistently receive the lowest possible rating of one star.
-Many of the comments openly state that the one star rating is only because it is not possible to give zero stars.
+Online reviews of RCI and II are best described as grim.
+On Trustpilot, the Better Business Bureau and Consumer Affairs, they repeatedly receive the lowest rating: one star out of five.
+Many comments say they only selected one star because it is not possible to give zero.

-Common themes are: lack of help to get a trade (this customer had been waiting for over 2 years); Rudeness and dishonesty (this customer cites 'fraud and consumer abuse and stealing from hard working taxpayers'); and always trying to get more money out of their client base (or as this poster writes is, seeking 'constant new ways to screw customers'.)
+Common themes include: a lack of support to secure a trade (this customer says they had been waiting for over two years); allegations of rudeness and dishonesty (this reviewer cites “fraud and consumer abuse and stealing from hard working taxpayers”); and complaints about repeated attempts to extract more money (or, as one poster puts it, “constant new ways to screw customers”).

-Finally, an aspect of exchanging that shocks most customers the first time they try and use the system to stay elsewhere: You have to deposit your week first before requesting (let alone being able to confirm) the new destination.
+Finally, one aspect of exchanging shocks many owners the first time they try to holiday elsewhere: you often have to deposit your week before you even request (let alone confirm) the new destination.

-That's right: Your week has to be given up first, before you have confirmation of one of your exchange choices.
-If you don't get your preferred destination, you no longer have access to your own week as it was deposited into the system.
+Yes—your week may need to be given up first, before you have confirmation of any of your exchange choices.
+If you do not get your preferred destination, you may no longer have access to your own week, because it has already been deposited into the system.

 Points exchange: Gambling with your holidays

-This leaves the unlucky owner in the position of being forced to accept whatever is available, rather than their ideal destination.
+This can leave the unlucky owner forced to accept whatever is available, rather than the destination they actually wanted.

-At this point the only possibility of getting back into their own resort would be through an external exchange, meaning they have to pay a hefty extra fee for the privilege.
+At that point, the only way to get back into their own resort may be via an external exchange—meaning another significant fee for the privilege.

-If you are a timeshare owner who feels trapped by an expensive vacation system, get in touch with our team at the Timeshare Advice Centre (the marketing arm of European Consumer Claims).
-In most cases we can help you escape your timeshare contract, and depending on the circumstances may be able to claim compensation if you were mis-sold.
+If you are a timeshare owner who feels trapped in an expensive holiday system, get in touch with our team at the Timeshare Advice Centre (the marketing arm of European Consumer Claims).
+In most cases, we can help you exit your timeshare contract and, depending on the circumstances, may be able to claim compensation if you were mis-sold.

 Here to help